Do You Want To Get A New Business Going But Not Sure Where To Start?

 - Provide the roadmap to turn your good idea into something actionable.

 Business plans are key mostly for (drum roll) YOURSELF.
-Refer to your business plan often, even if you never show your business plan to someone else, a business plan can help keep you mentally organized.
+Refer to your business plan often, even if you never show your business plan to someone else, a business plan can help keep you mentally organised.
 As your online business grows (or experiences growing pains), your business plan can remind you of your goals and be a guide as you navigate how to approach decisions for the direction of your business.

 5. Getting yourself online

 This is probably one of the easiest things to do.
 If you’re going to be selling online at your eCommerce store or SaaS store, you will be able to simply own the domain (see above) and then connect that domain to a site builder such as Shopify or WordPress.
-These solutions save you the hassle of self hosting and all the other challenges that go along with it.
+These solutions save you the hassle of self-hosting and all the other challenges that go along with it.

 You can as well easily connect Google Business to your domain that you bought (it’s fairly simple, but you can ask for help if needed) and get all the Google benefits such as site tracking and business email addresses all ready to go.